 - IBM RT PC AIX Operating System Programming Tools and Interfaces describes the programming environment of the AIX Operating System and includes information about using the operating system tools to develop, compile, and debug programs.
 In addition, this book describes the operating system services and how to take advantage of them in a program.
 This book also includes a diskette that includes programming examples, written in C language, to illustrate using system calls and subroutines in short, working programs.
-(Available optionally) - IBM RT PC Virtual Resource Manager Technical Reference describes the Virtual Resource Manager (VRM) routines, how to use the VRM debugger, how to develop and install code into the VRM, and defines the interface to the VRM-supplied device drivers.
-This book also describes the Virtual Machine Interface (VMI) between the Virtual Resource Manager and the AIX Operating System and provides information about process control, memory management, the I/O subsystem, the minidisk manager, and device drivers.
-(Available optionally) - The VRM section defines VRM routines, explains how to use the VRM debugger, explains how to develop and install code into the VRM, and defines the Virtual Machine Interface (VMI) to the VRM-supplied device drivers.
-The VMI section describes the interface between the RT PC and the VRM, and discusses process control, memory management, the I/O system, the minidisk manager, and device drivers. - IBM RT PC Hardware Technical Reference is a two-volume set.
+(Available optionally) - IBM RT PC Virtual Resource Manager Technical Reference is a two-volume set.
+The first volume, Virtual Resource Manager Programming Reference, describes the VRM programming environment, including the internal VRM routines, VRM floating-point support, use of the VRM debugger, and the supervisor call instructions that form the Virtual Machine Interface.
+The second volume, Virtual Resource Manager Device Support, describes device IPL and configuration, minidisk management, the virtual terminal and block I/O subsystems, as well as the interfaces to the predefined VRM device drivers.
+This volume also describes the programming conventions for developing your own VRM code and installing it on the system. - The VRM section defines VRM routines, explains how to use the VRM debugger, explains how to develop and install code into the VRM, and defines the Virtual Machine Interface (VMI) to the VRM-supplied device drivers.
+The VMI section describes the interface between the RT PC and the VRM, and discusses process control, memory management, the I/O system, the minidisk manager, and device drivers. - IBM RT PC Hardware Technical Reference is a three-volume set.
 Volume I describes how the system unit operates, including I/O interfaces, serial ports, memory interfaces, and CPU interface instructions.
-Volume II describes adapter interfaces for optional devices and communications and includes information about IBM Personal Computer family options and the adapters supported by Model 10, Model 20, and Model 25.
-(Available optionally) - IBM RT PC AIX Operating System Technical Reference describes the system calls and subroutines that a C programmer uses to write programs.
-This book also provides information about the AIX file system, special files, miscellaneous files, and writing device drivers.
+Volumes II and III describe adapter interfaces for optional devices and communications and include information about IBM Personal Computer family options and the adapters supported by 6151 and 6150.
+(Available optionally) - IBM RT PC AIX Operating System Technical Reference describes the system calls and subroutines that a C programmer uses to write programs for the AIX Operating System.
+This book also includes information about the AIX file system, special files, file formats, GSL subroutines, and writing device drivers.
 (Available optionally) - Both volumes may be relevant to programmers who are writing device drivers. - IBM RT PC C Language Guide and Reference provides guide information for writing, compiling, and running C language programs and includes reference information about C language data structures, operators, expressions, and statements.
 (Available optionally) - IBM RT PC Problem Determination Guide provides instructions for running diagnostic routines to locate and identify hardware problems.
-Also includes problem determination for software.
-Two high-capacity (1.2MB) diskettes containing the IBM RT PC diagnostic routines are included.
+A problem determination guide for

-- IBM RT PC Messages Reference lists messages displayed by the IBM RT PC and explains how to respond to the messages. - IBM RT PC Bibliography and Master Index provides brief descriptive overviews of the books and tutorial program that support the IBM RT PC hardware and the AIX Operating System.
+- software and three high-capacity (1.2MB) diskettes containing the IBM RT PC diagnostic routines are included. - IBM RT PC Messages Reference lists messages displayed by the IBM RT PC and explains how to respond to the messages. - IBM RT PC Bibliography and Master Index provides brief descriptive overviews of the books and tutorial program that support the IBM RT PC hardware and the AIX Operating System.
 In addition, this book contains an index to the RT PC and AIX Operating System library.
+This book also contains order numbers of IBM RT PC publications and diskettes.